-It's not a new story - but it's my story.
+It isn't a unique story - but it's my story.

 The pandemic impacted a lot of things.
-While it flipped our world upside down, it jostled me into a different state of mind that made me a better business woman and maybe a better person.
+While it flipped our world upside down, it jostled me into a different state of mind and gave me the clarity I had been lacking in my creative endeavors.

 I started an etsy shop in 2014 called UdLamps.
 I sold wooden lamps and silk lampshades that I made myself.
 At the time, I worked for a Scandinavian, modern furniture store, and dreamed of a future designing furniture.

-Fast forward a little - juggling a full time job, a part time job, motherhood, and a longer-than-expected house hunt was preventing me from making UdLamps what I knew it could be.
+Fast forward a little.
+I was juggling a full time job, a part time job, motherhood, and a longer-than-expected house hunt.
+My circumstances were preventing me from making UdLamps what I knew it could be.
 My etsy shop was put on 'vacation mode' while my life was anything but.

-Fast forward again to early 2020 - settled into our new home with a toddler, and no longer straddling multiple jobs, I had been ready to get back into the woodshop for a couple months.
-It was a New Year's resolution in fact, and then March happened.
+Fast forward again to early 2020.
+We were finally settled into our new home with a toddler, and I was no longer straddling multiple jobs.
+I had been ready to get back into the woodshop for a couple months.
+It was a New Year's resolution, in fact, and then March happened.
 Lockdown.
 My husband was home from work.
 So many unknowns.
-I share a woodshop with my dad who lives about 45 minutes away.
-I work part time at a grocery store.
+I share a woodshop with my dad who lives about 40 minutes away.
+I still work part time at a grocery store.
 I wasn't comfortable putting my family at risk, so any shop activities would have to wait.

 However, I was itching to stretch my creative wings, and with my husband on toddler patrol, I had time to focus on myself for a bit.
 I realized that I was no longer seeking anyone's approval but my own.
 I could do whatever I wanted.
 I just had to figure out what that was.

 So, I put on my graphic designer hat (another past life of mine) and pretended I was my own client.
-I wanted to expand the line to include my new hobby, candle making.
-I had also started sewing masks for my family by this time, and found that I really liked to sew.
+I wanted to expand the line to include some of my other hobbies like candle making.
+I had also started sewing masks for my family by this time, and found that sewing was pretty fun.
 Nailing down my logo and my collateral helped me to move forward with a style that merged my new interests with my old love: UdLamps.